-- 1) A face-off shall occur at the following times: - a) to begin the game and each period at the center floor face-off circle; - b) after each stoppage of play during a period, except after a goal, at the nearest face-off circle; - c) after each goal at the center floor face-off circle; - d) after each minor or major penalty in the offending team's defensive end;

-- e) when an unsafe condition exists due to a cracked or broken stick(s) in the vicinity of play or at any other time deemed appropriate by the referee.
-A face-off must take place at the nearest face-off circle to the position of the puck when play was stopped. - f) if an attacking player shoots the puck over the boards or out of bounds in the attacking zone then the face- off comes to the neutral face- off circle.
-If the puck is shot out of play by a defensive player then the face off results in the closest face- off circle to the infraction. - 2) For all face-offs, all players must stand with their sticks and bodies completely to their team's side of the face-off line.
+- 6.4.2 There will be three line shifts per period.
+The timekeeper will signal the time for line changes with a horn/towel/whistle.
+Play will resume with a face-off at the face-off circle nearest the stoppage of play. - 6.4.3 Each period will begin with a face-off at the center floor face-off circle (lines 1, 4, 7 and overtime if needed). - 6.4.4 Teams may change ends after each period of play.
+If a team desires to change ends the head coach must inform the referees prior to the beginning of play.
+If neither team requests this option, the teams will remain on the side of the surface they began the game throughout the game. - 6.4.5 Time of play must be running time.
+However, when a goal is scored or a penalty is called, game and penalty clocks will be stopped.
+Play is resumed with a face-off at the sound of the referee's whistle.
+The clock will also be stopped for time-outs, line changes, and whenever the referee so designates. - 6.5 Face-Offs - 6.5.1 A face-off shall occur at the following times: - 6.5.1.1 to begin the game and each period at the center floor face-off circle; - 6.5.1.2 after each stoppage of play during a period, except after a goal, at the nearest face-off circle; - 6.5.1.3 after each goal at the center floor face-off circle; - 6.5.1.4 after each minor or major penalty in the offending team's defensive end; - 6.5.1.5 when an unsafe condition exists due to a cracked or broken stick(s) in the vicinity of play or at any other time deemed appropriate by the referee.
+A face-off must take place at the nearest face-off circle to the position of the puck when play was stopped. - 6.5.1.6 if an attacking player shoots the puck over the boards or out of bounds in the attacking zone then the face- off comes to the neutral face- off circle.
+If the puck is shot out of play by a defensive player, then the face off results in the closest face-off circle to the infraction. - 6.5.1.7 there are two or more sticks in the center of the puck and no player is able to take possession of the puck. - 6.5.2 For all face-offs, all players must stand with their sticks and bodies completely to their team's side of the face-off line.
 Only two players participate in a face-off.
 Both players who are facing off may place the tips of their sticks on the same side of the face-off circle as long as the tip of each player's stick is in the respective half of the face-off line/circle.
 During the face-off players must play the puck.
-They are not allowed to interfere with the other player's stick during the face-off. - The players facing off must stand completely outside of the face-off circle.
+They are not allowed to interfere with the other player's stick during the face-off. - 6.5.3 The players facing off must stand completely outside of the face-off circle.
 Their sticks must be equal distance from the puck in the face-off zone (See Diagram Below).
 Their sticks must be "on-sides", (on their team's side of the centerline of the face-off circle).
 For face-offs from the center circle, only the players facing off are allowed in the face-off zone until the whistle is blown.